-As we’ve established time and time again, the French do it better—whether it be in cheese, wine, or beauty basics.
-But have you heard of their epic trick to coping with those first gray hairs (and the ones that pop up after that and after that and…)?
-It is, in classic French culture, super simple and super effective, as the French maestro Christophe Robin explains.
+As we’ve established time and time again, the French do it better—whether it be with cheese, wine, or beauty basics.
+But have you heard of their epic trick to cover up those first gray hairs (and the ones that pop up after that and after that and…)?
+It is, in classic French style, super simple and effective.

 Rather than rush to the salon or drugstore for a full head of dye, the French method is much more natural.
-“For the first grays, it’s better to do it yourself,” says Robin.
+“For the first grays, it’s better to do it yourself,” says French maestro Christophe Robin.
 “This trick is great because when you go to the salon or do it at home normally, the color is applied all over and you should never do that just to cover a few grays.”

 Step 1: Head to the Drugstore

 Don’t fret over those first gray hairs, instead head to the drugstore, grab a box of ammonia-free color—make sure it’s ammonia free so it doesn’t lift the color in your hair.
 Robin likes L’Oreal Superior Preference for a quick drugstore option.

 Step 2: Color is Everything

-The color is very important.
-Robin suggests to pick a color two shades lighter than you think you are because, “You always believe you are much darker than you really are—always!
+The color selection is very important.
+For drugstore options, Robin suggests picking a color two shades lighter than you think you are because, “You always believe you are much darker than you really are—always!
 And the lighter shade will always be more flattering.”
 But stick with simple numbers like 1, 2, 3, 4… because the 701 or 5 ½ or 8G have highlighters or reflections or shades added to them, and you don’t want that.

 For Robin’s Temporary Color option, he has made four color options, all of which can color match your hair—taking the guesswork out of the hundreds of boxes of color at the drugstore.